Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

-As seen from Fig. \ref{fig:qhat_p} for a quark jet, the pQCD results of BAMPS and LBT models reasonably agree between each other and with the DQPM at larger $E$ and high $T$ where pQCD is expected to work, while at low $T$ the DQPM shows a substantially larger energy loss due to the rise of $\alpha_S$ near $T_C$.
-However, when replacing $\alpha_S \to \alpha_{jet}=0.3$ at the jet parton vertices, the DQPM result decreases at low $T$ and comes closer to the pQCD based models.
-Moreover, the DQPM result in the pQCD limit (discussed above), agrees with the result of the pQCD models at low $T$, too.
-The deviation at larger $T$ is related to different regularization schemes and Debye masses used in the calculations.
-Similar considerations hold for the gluon jet, however, the differences in the pQCD models BAMPS and LBT are larger here which we attribute to the fact that the BAMPS model accounts also for inelastic $2\to 2$ process such $gg\to q\bar q$ which are not included in the LBT model (as well as in our calculations).
-For the gluon jet the DQPM shows again a reasonable agreement with pQCD models - BAMPS and LBT - for the $\alpha_{jet}=0.3$ and for the pQCD limit cases.
+As seen from Fig. \ref{fig:qhat_p} for a quark jet (left plot), at low $T$ the DQPM shows a substantially larger $\qhat/T^3$ than the pQCD results of BAMPS and LBT models, due to the rise of $\alpha_S$ near $T_C$, while at high $T$ the DQPM results approach the pQCD predictions.
+However, when replacing $\alpha_S \to \alpha_{jet}=0.3$ at the jet parton vertices, the DQPM result decreases for low $T$ and becomes even smaller than the pQCD models BAMPS and LBT.
+Moreover, the DQPM result in the pQCD limit (discussed above) is identical to the result of the BAMPS model (since the same Debye mass has been used in our calculations) for all $E/T$ models at low $T$, too.
+For the gluon jet (right plot) the DQPM shows again a reasonable agreement with pQCD models - BAMPS and LBT - for the $\alpha_{jet}=0.3$ and for the pQCD limit cases.